 You can also extend your professional contacts through networking at showcase events such as prestige conferences and meetings of the University’s own Network of Entrepreneurs.
-Our annual Marketing 2020 programme – a rare opportunity to hear from some of the country’s leading marketers – sets the scene for the future of the profession.
+Our annual Marketing Festival – a rare opportunity to hear from some of the country’s leading marketers – sets the scene for the future of the profession.

 Our graduates regularly return to take part in these events and share their career experiences.
 Their feedback also helps shape the continuing development of the course.

 Put your learning into action

 We give you every opportunity to apply latest marketing concepts and theories to real-world business scenarios.
 Internships, company visits and mini-projects are a cornerstone of this course and most modules use real businesses as case studies.

 You’ll gain vital experience by working in a team of marketing consultants for our partner companies.
 Recent projects have seen our students developing branding ideas for Haddon Hall; creating a marketing strategy for the English Wine Project; advising supply chain compliance firm Altius on new markets in Europe and beyond; and undertaking customer research for the Derwent Rural Counselling Service to help raise greater awareness of its work.

 The internship opportunities on offer are equally wide-ranging.
 Our students have worked with organisations as diverse as an eating disorder charity and the British Occupational Hygiene Society.

 Attuned to latest industry thinking